Minhtanminhtan/ACEPYR-AIRDROP/README.md

 Refactor content for better readability and consistency Optimize folder structure for easier navigation
-Add examples to clarify main concepts and workflow
+Add examples to clarify main concepts and workflow Finalize first draft version and prepare for future updates